petrobras/ross/paper/paper.md

 - $\omega$ is the rotor whirl speed;
 - $\mathbf{f}$ is the generalized force vector.

-ROSS has been used to evaluate the impact of damper seal coefficients uncertainties in a compressor rotordynamics [@timbo2019].
-Other projects are also using ROSS to test machine learning algorithms that can diagnose machine failure.
-Here we can create a model with some problem such as unbalance or misalignment and then use the output data from this model to test the learning algorithm and see how good it is in diagnosing the problem.

 We have built the package using main Python packages such as NumPy [@van2011numpy] and SciPy [@jones2001scipy], for their mathematical, engineering and array building tools; and Bokeh [@bokeh2019] for creating interactive plots.
+Developing the software using Python and its scientific ecosystem enables the user to also make use of this ecosystem, making it easier to run rotordynamics analysis.
+It is also easier to integrate the code into other programs, since we only use open source packages and do not depend on proprietary commercial platforms.

 Besides the [documentation](https://ross-rotordynamics.github.io/ross-website/), a set of Jupyter Notebooks is available for the tutorial and some examples.
 Users can also access these notebooks through a [Binder server](https://mybinder.org/v2/gh/ross-rotordynamics/ross/master).